ayoadejoshua789-blip/Panda/README.md

-# Panda
-Website for Panda On Sol
+This is a minimal Next.js + Tailwind starter for the Panda On Sol memecoin landing page.